CIS565-Fall-2018/Project4-CUDA-Rasterizer/README.md

 #### Perspective-Correct Texture Mapping

 If you only compute the fragment attributes using the original vertex attributes and barycentric weights, you get "alline" interpolation.
 The problem with this method is most clearly seen in textures when perspective is used, and results in the texturing of neighboring triangles appearing "disjoint" with one another.
-To fix this, a perspective adjustment was applied by calculating the perspective-correct depth "w" and multiplting each contribution by this factor divided by the vertex z position for that attribute.
+To fix this, a perspective adjustment was applied by calculating the perspective-correct depth "w" and multiplying each contribution by this factor divided by the vertex z position for that attribute.
 In code:

 ```cpp
 // "bary" is the barycentric weights, and "tri" stores the vertex positions